Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Discussion

 \section{Discussion}

-We have considered various potential sources of error in CC and DMC calculations of the AcOH dimer, a convenient test system, and find that while we are able to find a modest increase of the CC interaction energy of about $0.2$ kcal mol$^{-1}$ with respect to the previously reported canonical result, the use of backflow brings the magnitude of the DMC interaction energy down by about $0.5$ kcal mol$^{-1}$, towards the CC result.
-From this we come to the conclusion that the fixed-node error in the SJ-DMC calculations is responsible for the vast majority of the disagreement between the methods reported in the literature.
+We have considered various potential sources of error in CC and DMC calculations of the AcOH dimer and water-peptide system, and find that the lifting of various approximations does not significantly alter the CCSD(T) result.

+In both of the case-study examples considered in this work, the use of backflow brings the magnitude of the DMC interaction energy towards the CC result, in such way that the two methods are now in concordance with one another.
+From this we come to the conclusion that the fixed-node error in the SJ-DMC calculations is responsible for the vast majority of the disagreement between the methods reported in the literature for this class of systems.
 This implies that the inconsistencies in the nodes of the HF wave function (which the SJ wave function inherits) between monomer and dimer, while arguably small given the weakness of the interaction, suffice to put DMC at a disadvantage with respect to CC.
+The application of backflow will undoubtedly be crucial in resolving the discrepancies between CC and DMC in dispersion-bound systems too.

 In order to obtain meaningful backflow results we have given explicit consideration to the uncertainty introduced by the stochastic nature of the optimization process, which accounts for the largest share of the uncertainty on our final result.
 Establishing the magnitude of this optimization uncertainty is crucial in ensuring that DMC energies obtained using trial wave functions with stochastically-optimized nodes are well-defined quantities not affected by uncontrolled noise.